OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 # Market Making \(Station Trading\)

 In real-world markets, a market maker is a market participant that maintains an inventory of assets \(e.g. stock\) so that they are able to buy or sell assets to other market participants as required.
 Market makers help keep real-world markets running efficiently by providing *liquidity*, which is the ability to readily trade assets at stable prices.
 Real-world market makers are compensated for the risk they take in maintaining an inventory of assets.
 In some markets, this compensation takes the form of rebates offered to market participants willing to provide liquidity.
 In most markets, however, market makers profit by maintaining a *spread* which is the difference in price between the current best bid and best ask.
-A market maker can buy assets at the best bid \(assuming a willing counterparty\), then turn around and sell those assets at the best ask, pocketing the *spread* \(or vice versa for selling at the ask and buying at the bid\).
+A market maker can buy assets at the best bid \(assuming a willing counter-party\), then turn around and sell those assets at the best ask, pocketing the *spread* \(or vice versa for selling at the ask and buying at the bid\).
 As long as the spread is greater than associated trading fees, the market maker will make a profit.
 Note, however, that profit margins are typically very thin.
 In real world markets, market making is a volume game.

 EVE markets do not have sponsored market makers like real-world markets.
 However, many players perform a similar function and profit in a similar fashion.
 These players are referred to as "station traders" because they typically never leave the station they are trading in: all assets are bought and sold in the same station.
 For all intents and purposes, however, station traders are really market makers: they compete with other players to have the best bid or ask, and they profit when they can buy assets at the best bid and re-sell those assets at the best ask \(or vice-versa\).
 Besides hauling, market making is one of the most popular occupations for players pursuing a market trader play style.
 Part of market making's popularity stems from the fact that little capital is required to get started.
 To wit, there are numerous online videos explaining how to make quick ISK by market making.